10 Best Flea Markets In Colombia

 The listed operating hours are from 8 a.m. to 6.45 p.m. on most days.

-Sundays it is 9 a.m. to 3 p.m.
+Sundays, it is 9 a.m. to 3 p.m.

-4. Mercado Bazurto (Cartagena, Bolivar, Columbia)
+4. Mercado Bazurto (Cartagena, Bolivar, Colombia)

 Perhaps you could call it the country’s “New York City.”